eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 Adding `INITIALLY DEFERRED DEFERRABLE` tells Oracle to defer the constraint check until later when you run your `loadData.sql` script to populate your tables.
 Why would we need to defer the check?
 Imagine your Table A and Table B have a circular dependency and are currently empty, but we are about to insert data into both tables.
 As soon as we insert data into Table A that is supposed to reference rows in Table B, Oracle will claim that Table A's foreign key constraint has been violated, since all references to Table B in Table A don't currently point to anything valid (remember, Table B is currently empty!).

 By _deferring_ the check on Table A's foreign key references to Table B, we can give Oracle the chance to insert data into both Table A and Table B before it performs the foreign key check.
 You can ensure that this happens by grouping the `INSERT` statements for Table A and Table B into a single transaction.
 A transaction is an atomic unit of work that the database performs.
 When you defer a constraint check, Oracle will wait until the end of a transaction to check for constraint violations.
 We will learn more about transactions at the end of the semester.
 By default, Oracle treats each individual SQL statement as its own transaction.
-This feature is called autocommiting, which is not desirable if you would like to insert into Table A and Table B in the same transaction.
+This feature is called autocommitting, which is not desirable if you would like to insert into Table A and Table B in the same transaction.

 Instead, you should manually define a transaction by turning off autocommit with the statement `SET AUTOCOMMIT OFF;` in your script.
 After this statement, you can include your `INSERT` statements for Table A and Table B. After your `INSERT` statements, you should include the statement `COMMIT;`.
 You will want to turn autocommit back on once this is done by including the statement `SET AUTOCOMMIT ON;`.